-The exam consists in a written exam with multiple-choice questions.
+The exam consists of a written exam with multiple-choice questions.
 A point will be assigned for each correct answer.
 No penalties for wrong answers will be assigned

 In peculiar conditions (i.e. result of the written exams on the edge of sufficiency, or desire of the student to improve the mark taken at the written exam, etc) there will be an oral exam, following the written one, in which the student is given the opportunity to show his preparation discussing the course topics, and his elaboration skills on the thematics dealt demonstrating the acquisition of expressive capacity with a suitable scientific language.
-Hence, the whole examination will be evaluated as it follows: